 I’ve read about some cell phone providers trying to force military members to continue paying their contracts even when the PCS overseas, but you should insist that they allow you out of the contract.

-Cancel Your Cell Phone Contract When You Deploy
+Cancel or Suspend Your Cell Phone Contract When You Deploy

 Deployments are not always a guaranteed way to get out of your cell phone contract without paying early termination fees, but you may be able to do it.
 Be sure to take a copy of your military ID and orders with you, or you may be able to fax in a copy.